HL7/emedicinal-product-info/input/pagecontent/steps-to-create-core-epi.md

   <figcaption>Create Administrable Product</figcaption>
 </figure>

 #### Create Packaged Product Definition resource(s)

 Using the Core ePI Profile as a template, complete one PackagedProductDefinition resource for each presentation associated with the authorized product(s) in this ePI.

-Example 1 - One bottle in one carton

-Example 2 - Two blisters in one carton

-Example 3 - Kit with a vial and a syringe

 Create a reference from each PackagedProductDefinition resource to the corresponding MedicinalProductDefinition resource for this package.